 I did.
 I told them in absurd detail about every step, every turn.
-I may have used the word "circumnavigate" to describe the arc we took in the car from parking lot through Sally Port to the death house or whatever its called.
-(It was a building like the others.)
+I may have used the word "circumnavigate" to describe the arc we took in the car from parking lot through sally port to the death house or whatever its called.

 Was that my contribution?